WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 This project looks to make Cyton, a sophisticated mathematical model, accessible to the scientific community by creating a web application that researchers can access with their browsers from anywhere in the world.
 For more details see [Immunology Web Application project.](student-immunology-web-application)

+### Conference Organiser - Full-Stack Web Developer

+This project involves creating a web-based application to help conference organisers of RSEAA24, an international conference of Research Software Engineers that is held in September.
+For more details see [the GitHub repo for the Conference Organiser](https://github.com/rowlandm/conference_organiser).

+## Previous projects

 ### Haemosphere - Research - Data Analytics or Full-Stack Web Developer
 This projects looks to improve on Haemosphere, which is like a web-based pocket dictionary for visualising and comparing genomic blood datasets.
 For more details see [Haemosphere project](student-haemosphere) and [the Haemosphere wiki](https://github.com/WEHI-ResearchComputing/haemosphere-introduction/wiki).

-## Previous projects

 ### Capacity Planning (Storage and Compute) - Professional - Data Analytics, Full-Stack Web Developer or Data Engineering
 This project looks to create models to forecast capacity and create dashboards to demonstrate current usage and help make informed decisions for storage and compute at WEHI.
 For more details see [Capacity Planning Storage and Compute project.](student-capacity-planning.md)